chrisnoonan98675/site/xl-release/concept/xl-release-oidc-authentication.markdown

 ### Current setup limitations

-1. **Important** Only static configuration is supported.
-If an OIDC provider changes the encryption keys, the XL Release instance must be reconfigured and rebooted.
 1. The supported tokens are JWT tokens with RS256 signatures
 1. Unsigned tokens and HS256 signed tokens are not supported.
 1. XL Release does not support `nonce` in the OIDC handshake (protection against replay attacks).